- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 She cited very public events, like the attempted assassination of Giffords in a suburban area just outside Tucson, Arizona 10 years ago, or the school shootings at Sandy Hook Elementary School in Newtown, Connecticut, as moments of awakening for some Americans to the very pressing reality of gun violence.

-Of course, the attention hasn’t always been paid to the stark realities of gun violence in Black and brown communities.
+However, the same attention hasn’t always been paid to the stark realities of gun violence in Black and brown communities.
 News cameras and political spotlights aren’t often centered on these communities in a sensitive way.

 She pointed out that this can be another blind spot in how we address gun violence as a public health threat.